-The results of the period reported herein are not indicative of the results to be expected for the full year due to the seasonal nature of the Company's agricultural activities and the timing of sales and leases of property within our development projects.
+The results of the period reported herein are not indicative of the results to be expected for the full year due to the seasonal nature of the Company's agricultural activities and timing of real estate sales and leasing activities.
 Historically, the Company's largest percentages of farming revenues are recognized during the third and fourth quarters of the year.